Daninet/hash-wasm/README.md

 Hash-WASM is a fast and portable hash function library.

-It's using WebAssembly to calculate the hash faster than other JavaScript-based implementations.
+It is using WebAssembly to calculate the hash faster than other JavaScript-based implementations.

 Supported hash functions